apache/activemq-website/src/components/classic/documentation/websockets.md

 Configuration
 =============

-ActiveMQ Classic comes with _WebSocket_ transport which implements Stomp over WebSockets functionality.
+ActiveMQ comes with _WebSocket_ transport which implements Stomp over WebSockets functionality.

-To configure it, you need to place something like this to your ActiveMQ Classic configuration file
+To configure it, you need to place something like this to your ActiveMQ configuration file

 ```xml
 <transportConnectors>